Nic-Horton/Nic-Horton/README.md

 I’m looking to collaborate on anything and everything!
 I love meeting new people and learning new technologies.
 Just ask away!

 Fun Fact: LOTR🧙‍♂️ and Harry Potter⚡️ frequenty run on repeat.
-Just ask my pup.
+Just ask my pup!🤣

 ## Technologies
 <div align="center">